 The beauty of the Umpherston Sinkhole has to be seen to be believed.
-Appreciate its size and depth from the viewing platforms at the top of the sinkhole, then, walk down into the sinkhole, along the terraces and behind the hanging vines.
+Appreciate its size and depth from the viewing platforms at the top of the sinkhole, then walk down into the sinkhole, along the terraces and behind the hanging vines.
 The resident colony of possums make an appearance at dusk and enjoy being fed fresh fruit (no bread please).
 A large undercover shelter with group seating and free barbecue is provided.
-Kiosk on site for coffee, snacks, ice creams and souvenirs.
+The kiosk on site offers coffee, snacks, ice creams and souvenirs.

 The geological processes that have created the sinkholes in the region inspired the sculpture at Umpherston.

 Umpherston Possum Tours are available during peak periods as well.